Scott Redding: Early career

 Born in Quedgeley, Gloucester, Redding started racing Mini Motos in 2001, winning the 2004 FAB-Racing Metrakit 50cc British MiniGP championship and then switching to the 80cc Metrakit "Calypso Cup" in 2005 in Spain, where he won all six rounds of the series.

-In 2006 he tested for the Red Bull sponsored MotoGP academy cup and was immediately offered a ride.
-However he had a mixed season with only one podium finish at the last round in Jerez.
+In 2006, Redding tested for the Red Bull sponsored MotoGP academy cup and was immediately offered a ride.
+However, he had a mixed season with only one podium finish at the last round in Jerez.

-For 2007 he signed for team BLU:sens Aprilia riding in the Spanish CEV 125cc championship finishing second overall to Stefan Bradl with a difference of eight points, taking a second place at round four and winning at the final rounds of five, six and seven.
+For 2007, Redding signed for team BLU:sens Aprilia riding in the Spanish CEV 125cc championship finishing second overall to Stefan Bradl with a difference of eight points, taking a second place at round four and winning at the final rounds of five, six and seven.

 125cc World Championship (2008–2009)

 Redding left the CEV championship in 2008, being entered by team BLU:sens Aprilia in the 125cc Grand Prix World championship.

 Redding made a sensational start at the opening round of Qatar, by being the youngest ever rider in the 125cc class to qualify on the front row of the grid, in fourth place.
 He went on to take fifth place in the race setting the lap record for the 125cc class of 2'05.635 in the process.
 He was also on the front row in Spain.

-On 22 June 2008 Redding became the back then youngest ever Grand Prix winner, aged 15 years and 170 days, when he won the 2008 British 125cc Grand Prix at Donington Park.
+On 22 June 2008, Redding became the back then youngest ever Grand Prix winner, aged 15 years and 170 days, when he won the 2008 British 125cc Grand Prix at Donington Park.
 Redding took the lead with six laps remaining after pressuring Andrea Iannone into pushing too hard and going off at Craner Curves.
 Redding held off Frenchman Mike Di Meglio and Spaniard Marc Márquez to win in only his eighth 125cc outing.
 He became the first British winner of a 125cc race since Chas Mortimer won the 1975 Spanish Grand Prix and the first British winner of a British motorcycle Grand Prix in the 125cc class since 1973, when Tommy Robb won at the 1973 Isle of Man TT, which was then the British round of the world championship.
 He is also the first British rider ever to win a British round of any Grand Prix class since the British motorcycle Grand Prix moved to Donington Park in 1987.
-In the first ever two-wheeled race at the famous Indianapolis Motor Speedway in America, Redding secured 4th place, having been in that position when it started to rain due to Hurricane Ike and Red Flag brought the race to a premature end.
+In the first ever two-wheeled race at the famous Indianapolis Motor Speedway in America, Redding secured fourth place, having been in that position when it started to rain due to Hurricane Ike and Red Flag brought the race to a premature end.

 Redding also won Rookie of the Year for being the highest placed new rider, finishing the season in eleventh overall.

 For the 2009 125cc Motorcycle Grand Prix season, Redding rode a factory Aprilia machinery and remained with team BLU:sens Aprilia.

 Redding had a difficult season, suffering from mechanical issues and handling difficulties.
 He got on the podium at the 2009 British Grand Prix, his second career podium.